sijuswamyresearch/X-GAN/README.md

 - Custom loss functions combining **adversarial loss**, **reconstruction loss**, and **gradient penalty**.

 The project is designed to handle realistic noise models in medical imaging datasets and provides tools for evaluation metrics such as **PSNR**, **SSIM**, and **Edge RMSE**.
+A detaild discussion of the novelty of this work with proper justifications is available at (Novelty)[].
 ---

 ## Installation Instructions